xStarbound/xStarbound/README.md

 This is a fork of [OpenStarbound](https://github.com/OpenStarbound/OpenStarbound).
 Contributions are welcomed.
 You **must** own a copy of Starbound to use xSB-2.
 Base game assets are not provided for obvious reasons.

-Compiled builds for Linux and Windows should be available in the usual place on this repository. xSB-2's (and OpenStarbound) `StarVoice.cpp` currently doesn't compile on macOS with Clang (I used Sonoma with Clang 15.0.0.x); feel free to PR any extra fixes to xSB-2 (and OpenStarbound), since mine aren't working.
+Compiled builds for Linux and Windows should be available in the usual place on this repository.

 If you're compiling xSB-2 anyways, make sure it loads the game assets in `/assets/xSBassets/`.